Bipasha-Garg/Data_System/docs/Report2.md

 ## Queries implemented by each member

 1. Bipasha: Inplace Sort, Order By
-2. Shivam: Group By
+2. Tanish: Group by, Hash Join
-3. Tanish: Hash Join
+3. Shivam: NIL